-The Commission will give a minimum of two weeks' notice of a public meeting.
+The Commission will give at least two weeks' notice of a public meeting.
 Notification will occur by one or more of the following means:

 - In a newspaper circulating in the local area in which the development is proposed; - On the Commission's website (www.ipcn.nsw.gov.au); and - · Social media.